-A representative leadership team, guided by clear mission statement, works to ensure the program has policies and procedures to provide individualized behavior supports for children, professional development and support to teachers, and a plan for engaging families.
+A representative leadership team works to ensure the program has a system to provide individualized behavior supports to children, professional development and support to teachers and a plan for family engagement.
 This team uses data to make decisions as they guide implementation.